 If, however, it is deemed that your health is not as good as a Standard, or average, policyholder, but it is not poor enough to decline you for coverage altogether, and then you may be able to obtain a Substandard policy classification.
 Here, you would likely pay higher rates for your life insurance coverage.

-If the insurer would end up declining your coverage based on the results of your medical exam, there are still coverage options that are available to you.
-For example, you could go the route of a no medical exam policy.
-As the name implies, a no medical exam policy does not require that an applicant take a medical examination as a part of the underwriting process.
-Therefore, applicants with various types of health issues are able to qualify for these types of plans.
-And, while the premiums that are charged for no medical exam policies are higher than those of comparable medically underwritten policies, these plans can offer some people an option for the life insurance protection – and the peace of mind – that they and their loved ones need.
+If the insurer would end up declining your coverage based on the results of your medical exam, you have other options for coverage.
+No medical exam life insurance policies are made just for people who cannot qualify for standard insurance.
+The rates are higher than those of comparable medically underwritten policies, bu these guaranteed issue plans can offer people an option for the life insurance protection – and the peace of mind – that they and their loved ones need.

-It is important to understand that not all life insurance companies will price their policies – or even underwrite their applicants for coverage – in the same manner.
-What this means is that, if an individual with type 1 diabetes was to apply with one carrier, he might be able to secure a Standard policy rate.
+Not all insurance companies treat health conditions exactly the same way.
+For example, if an individual with type 1 diabetes was to apply with one carrier, he might be able to secure a Standard policy rate.
 However, if the same individual applied with another life insurance carrier for the exact same type and amount of coverage, he may be granted a policy with a Substandard class by that particular insurer.
 For this reason, it pays to shop around before making your final determination regarding which policy and insurance carrier to purchase through.

-When doing so, it can help to work with either a company or an agency that has access to multiple insurers.
-That way, much of the “shopping” has already been done for you – and, the agency is likely familiar with which of the carriers may be more apt to take on applicants who have type 1 diabetes, and which ones won’t.
+When doing so, it can working with an agency who has access to many insurance carriers – the agency is likely familiar with which of the carriers may be more apt to take on applicants who have type 1 diabetes, and which ones won’t.
 This alone can save you a great deal of time during the application process.

 How to Help Your Application Through the Process

-Prior to applying for coverage, there may be some things that you can do to help your application have a better chance of being accepted by an insurance carrier.
+Prior to applying for coverage, you can improve your chances of your application being accepted by an insurance carrier.
 For example, if you are not already doing so, you can help in managing your type 1 diabetic condition through proper diet and / or exercise.
 Therefore, talk with your doctor about the potential options that may be available to you.
 When reviewing applications for life insurance, underwriters always prefer to see that an applicant is taking steps to better his or her health situation – in turn, helping to prolong their lives.